Muhammedsuwaneh/LajmaChatbotWebApplication/README.md

 ## Run Server [API]

 1. Open Visual Studio
-2. Open The Package manager console
+2. Open The Package Manager console
-3. Change connection string to your localhost server
+3. Change the connection string to your localhost server
 4. Apply migrations to your database using the command below.

 ```bash